The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Tel: 01227 (82)4826

-Adrian joined the School in 2009 as a lecturer in politics.
-His teaching and research are at the interstice of political theory, political economy and international relations (including European politics).
-He has also a strong interest in the complex links between religion, politics and economics, with a special focus on questions of ethics.
+Both my teaching and my research are situated at the interstice of political theory, political economy and international relations (particularly British and continental European politics).
+I also have a strong interest in the role of ethics and religion in politics.

-Since 2007, Adrian has been an editorial associate of the journal TELOS and a Fellow of the Centre of Theology and Philosophy.
-In 2012, he joined the independent, non-partisan think-tank ResPublica as a Fellow, contributing, inter alia, to essay collections on House of Lords Reform and Moral Markets.
-For the past seven years, he has also been writing regularly for the comment and op-ed pages of The International Herald Tribune, The Guardian, The Moscow Times, The National, The Huffington Post , ABC Religion & Ethics and and Les Echos on geo-politics, political economy, Europe and religion.
+For the past eight years, I have also been writing regularly for the comment and op-ed pages of The International Herald Tribune, The Guardian, The Moscow Times, The National, The Huffington Post, The Conversation, ABC Religion & Ethics and Les Echos on geo-politics, political economy, Europe and religion.